X16Community/x16-docs/README.md

 This is the official Commander X16 reference manual.

 Being a reference manual it is light on some details with some expected fundamental knowledge.
-If you are brand new to the X16, consider first consulting the [User Guide](https://github.com/X16Community/x16-user-guide/releases/tag/X16_Users_Guide) first.
+If you are brand new to the X16, consider consulting the [User Guide](https://github.com/X16Community/x16-user-guide/releases/tag/X16_Users_Guide) first.